syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 The generated license key is just a string that needs to be registered before any Syncfusion<sup style="font-size:70%">&reg;</sup> control is initiated.
 The following code is used to register the license.

+N> **Prerequisites:** The `Syncfusion.Licensing` assembly is shipped with the Essential Studio platform installers.
+For projects that resolve Syncfusion assemblies through NuGet, install the `Syncfusion.Licensing` package.
+For JavaScript-based platforms (Angular, React, Vue, TypeScript), install `@syncfusion/ej2-base`.
+Verify the package is referenced before calling the registration API; otherwise a `TypeError` / `TypeLoadException` is thrown at runtime.

 **Registering a single license key**

+`SyncfusionLicenseProvider.RegisterLicense(string licenseKey)` — registers the license key.
+Returns `void`.

 {% tabs %}
 {% highlight c# %}